Leila Fadel: Career

 In 2004, Fadel began her career in journalism at the Fort Worth Star-Telegram as a crime and higher education reporter.
 She began covering the Iraq War in 2005 for Knight Ridder.
 By early 2006, she had completed two postings in Baghdad, Iraq.
 Then, she returned to Baghdad for McClatchy.
 She also covered the 2006 Lebanon War.
 She continued in Baghdad for McClatchy through 2009, where she contributed to McClatchy's Baghdad Observer.

-In 2010, she joined the Washington Post's Middle East team.
+In 2010, she joined The Washington Post's Middle East team.
 On February 2, 2011, Fadel and photographer Linda Davidson were among some two dozen journalists arrested by the Egyptian Interior Ministry.
 The next day, Fadel and Davidson were released, but placed under house arrest at a hotel.
 Two local Post employees remained in custody, interpreter Sufian Taha and driver Mansour el-Sayed Mohammed Abo Gouda; according to Fadel, Abo Gouda was beaten.

-She covered the Arab Spring and its aftermaths in Libya, Tunisia, Egypt, and Syria for the Washington Post.
+She covered the Arab Spring and its aftermaths in Libya, Tunisia, Egypt, and Syria for The Washington Post.
 In July 2012, Fadel was hired by NPR as Cairo bureau chief and covered the aftermath of the Arab Spring.

-She is now a national correspondent at NPR reporting on race and diversity.
+She was a national correspondent at NPR reporting on race and diversity until she became host of Morning Edition, as well as NPR's morning news podcast Up First..